Busuu Japanese lessons 💜 The lessons are verrr Busuu Japanese lessons 💜

 – italki is one of the greatest language learning resources of all time and great for Japanese!
 Click here to read all about it.

-Complete Language Guides
+Complete Japanese Language Guides:

 – Tofugu Complete Guide – An amazing guide (and site) to learn Japanese with!